 Advisors will say that it makes sense to diversify.
-To have a mix of investment types, shares and property, residential and commercial for example.
-The same applies no matters what the investment type – select strong stable investments with capital growth potential.
-Investment options for your funds in super are limited to the sharemarket unless you hold a self-managed super fund.
+To have a mix of investment types, shares and property, residential and commercial, for example.
+The same applies no matter what the investment type.
+Investment options for your funds in super are generally limited to the share market, unless you hold a self-managed super fund.

-Shares are more easily traded than property obviously and can be a useful alternative if you don’t want to lock funds up in property, being mindful however that the same long term commitment is required for best results.
-Continuous trade requires material outlays for minimal growth return.
+Shares are more easily traded than property and are an alternative if you don’t want to lock funds up in property, being mindful however that often the same long-term commitment is required for best results.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.